 Use a Castile soap scented with powerful disinfecting essential oils, such as tea tree or eucalyptus, full strength or diluted, such as in this do-it-yourself Castile soap multi-surface spray, to clean bathroom countertops, tile, tubs, toilets, and more.
 For extra cleansing action, use Castile soap to make a natural soft scrub.

 To get your carpets looking like new again, try a very small amount of Castile soap as a carpet shampoo in carpet cleaning machines, being sure to test it on an inconspicuous area first.
 If you have hard water, use distilled water.
 Otherwise, a residue will remain in the carpet because the soap will react with the minerals in the water to form a salt.

-In place of laundry detergents, lavender or unscented Castile soap is a natural.
+In place of laundry detergents, lavender or unscented Castile soap is a natural alternative.
 Use 1/8 to 1/6 cup for HE machines and twice that amount for non-HE machines (preferably added to the wash water directly).
 If you have hard water, add 1/3 to 1/2 cup baking soda or a DIY laundry booster to boost the soap's effectiveness.
 Pre-treating stains with a dab of Castile soap works well, too.
-For the rinse cycle, try a DIY lavender vinegar rinse, which will remove any remaining traces of soap and impart a lovely, natural scent to your laundry!
+For the rinse cycle, try a DIY lavender vinegar rinse, which will remove any remaining traces of soap and impart a lovely, natural scent to your laundry.

 To remove dirty fingerprints and greasy spots from walls, add 1/8 to 1/4 cup to a bucket of hot water.
 For best results, use a microfiber cloth, which is especially great for textured walls for easily removing dirt, grime, marks.
 For hard to reach higher walls or ceilings, use a microfiber broom that has been sprayed with a Castile soap spray.